c9s/typeloy/README.md

 Maintained and customized.

+### EXTRA FEATURES

+- Show information as much as possible in the console. like .. what version of node will be installed ...

+- Reuse bundle file if you want, so you don't have to re-build for just debugging the deployment:

+    BUILD_DIR=/tmp/meteor-dd2ca2e9-9bc9-4531-b85f-93f1443b1176 mup deploy $(date +%s)

+- Don't export environment variables with weird escaping.

 #### Production Quality Meteor Deployments

 Meteor Up (mup for short) is a command line tool that allows you to deploy any [Meteor](http://meteor.com) app to your own server.
 It supports only Debian/Ubuntu flavours and Open Solaris at the moments.
 (PRs are welcome)